 There are no right or wrong answers.
 You will find that your organization is performing along a spectrum of maturity, with some areas being more mature than others.
 Even high performance learning organizations will find that their content flows forwards and backwards along this spectrum over time.
 For example, today’s Strategic performance of Learning Delivery may move back to Proactive while implementing a new Learning Management System (LMS).
 Or today’s Responsive performance of Learning Design may improve to a Proactive level when implementing a needs analysis surveys that yields a new requirement – like more blended learning solutions or micro-learning.

 The goal of the survey and of Xyleme’s Content Capability Maturity Model is to provide a sense of direction.
 Take time to analyze the questions and your responses to determine what your content is doing today, and what you’d like for it to do in the next 6 months, 1 year or 3 years.

 Step by Step Process

-Below we outline the process for setting up your strategy.
+Below we outline the process for setting up your strategy to leverage your content.

 1. Set Objectives

 Now that you have a better sense of where you are and where you would like to go, let’s start by setting your content objectives based on your organization’s priorities.
 Post-It notes can be a great tool so have some handy!
 Start by brainstorming your list of objectives.
 Write one on each Post-It note so you can move them around.

 Once you’ve listed the objectives, prioritize them by significance, or impact to the business.
 Identify those improvements that yield a financial impact.
 Process improvements and efficiencies both yield a great financial impact to the business.
 Other impacts may include partnering.
 Improvements such as conducting audience analysis, gaining learner feedback and conducting needs analysis provide opportunities to reach out to the business and partner with them to offer services that are needed in the field.

 Some improvements may require significant work effort to enact in your organization.
 It may also require a plan for managing change and driving user adoption.